rigon/notes/README.md

 * Both `view` and `edit` can be used as values for the `mode` query string argument (see source code for details)
 * Upon save, the old version is backed up, with a filename with appended unix timestamp; the new version is saved under the original filename - and the new version is displayed in view mode
 * **Save** will save the file and continue in editing mode and **Save and View** will save and change to view mode
-* A file is chosen by adding manually the filename in the URL, say `http://example.com/spmdwe/somefile.`
+* A file is chosen by adding manually the filename in the URL, say `http://example.com/notes/somefile.`
 * If a requested file (`somefile`) doesn't exist, it should be created automatically, and edit mode displayed
 * Otherwise, without any other arguments, a file is loaded in view mode
-* If the application is called without any arguments whatsoever (say, `http://example.com/spmdwe/`), then it loads `readme` and goes into view mode.
+* If the application is called without any arguments whatsoever (say, `http://example.com/notes/`), then it loads `home` and goes into view mode.
+* If you are a guest user, you will see the published version and you cannot edit files.